Tanit: Worship

 Tanit's worship had a massive local cult of origin in North Africa, since in ancient Carthage, Tanit soon eclipsed the more established cult of Baal Hammon and, in the Carthaginian area at least, was frequently listed before him on the monuments.
-From the fifth century BCE onwards, Tanit's worship is associated with that of Baal Hammon.
+From the fifth century BC onwards, Tanit's worship is associated with that of Baal Hammon.
 She is given the epithet pene baal ('face of Baal') and the title rabat, the female form of rab ('chief' or 'lord').
 In North Africa, where the inscriptions and material remains are more plentiful, she was, as well as a consort of Baal Hammon, a heavenly goddess of war, a "virginal" (unmarried) mother goddess and nurse, and, less specifically, a symbol of fertility, as are most female forms.
-Tanit's worship became popular in Carthage, especially after the separation between Carthage and Tyre in the 6th century BCE, when the traditional Phoenician cults of Astarte and Melqart were replaced by the worship of local North African deities Tanit and Baal Hammon.
+Tanit's worship became popular in Carthage, especially after the separation between Carthage and Tyre in the 6th century BC when the traditional Phoenician cults of Astarte and Melqart were replaced by the worship of local North African deities Tanit and Baal Hammon.

-Several of the major Greek goddesses were identified with Tanit by the syncretic interpretatio graeca, which recognized as Greek deities in foreign guise the gods of most of the surrounding non-Hellene cultures as the Greek historians such as Herodotus, Apollodorus, Pausanias mention that Athena has ancient Libyan origins in North Africa to Tanit herself as a goddess of strikingly similar aspects to Athena (Wisdom, War, Weaving..etc).
+Several of the major Greek goddesses were identified with Tanit by the syncretic interpretatio graeca, which recognized as Greek deities in foreign guise the gods of most of the surrounding non-Hellene cultures as the Greek historians such as Herodotus, Apollodorus, Pausanias mention that Athena has ancient Libyan origins in North Africa to Tanit herself as a goddess of strikingly similar aspects to Athena (Wisdom, War, Weaving..etc.).
 (Note: Herodotus.
 4.189: "It would seem that the robe and aegis of the images of Athena were copied by the Greeks from the Libyan women; for except that Libyan women dress in leather, and that the tassels of their goatskin cloaks are not snakes but thongs of hide, in everything else their equipment is the same.
 And in fact, the very name betrays that the attire of the statues of Pallas has come from Libya; for Libyan women wear the hairless tasselled "aegea" over their dress, colored with madder, and the Greeks have changed the name of these aegeae into their "aegides."
 Furthermore, in my opinion the ceremonial chant2 first originated in Libya: for the women of that country chant very tunefully.
 And it is from the Libyans that the Greeks have learned to drive four-horse chariots.")
-(Note: Herodotus.IV.180:"They celebrate a yearly festival of Athena, where their maidens are separated into two bands and fight each other with stones and sticks, thus (they say) honoring in the way of their ancestors that native goddess whom we call Athena.
+(Note: Herodotus.IV.180: "They celebrate a yearly festival of Athena, where their maidens are separated into two bands and fight each other with stones and sticks, thus (they say) honoring in the way of their ancestors that native goddess whom we call Athena.
 Maidens who die of their wounds are called false virgins.
 Before the girls are set fighting, the whole people choose the fairest maid, and arm her with a Corinthian helmet and Greek panoply, to be then mounted on a chariot and drawn all along the lake shore.")
 Herodotus one of the most well known Greek historians who traveled throughout the region wrote about her the following: